gadtfly/bloccit-rails-4/README.md

-# Bloccit - a Reddit Clone

-This app is the product of a tutorial which explains the core concepts of Rails 4.

-## Setup

-Copy the "config/application.example.yml" file and take out "example".
-Fill out the credentials.
+## Bloccit: a Reddit Clone to teach the fundamentals of web development and Rails 4

+This is the first application that Bloc's web development apprentices will build.
+It's purpose is to provide a foundation of full-stack web technologies required for any aspiring web developer.

+This repository should be used as a reference only.
+Apprentices will build their own versions of Bloccit from scratch, with customizations and requirements discussed with their mentors.